 Complete Guide to an Online Physics Degree

 Physics is the study of the fundamental elements of the universe, like matter, energy, gravity, motion, and force.
 Online physics degrees are available at many levels.
 Students take coursework in the application and theory of the universe's fundamental forces.
 Most physics graduates go on to work in research labs or in engineering positions within the government or private sector.
 Only about 30% of physics students become physics professors, which requires a doctoral degree.

 Prospective physics students will benefit from choosing a program at an online college or university that has earned institutional accreditation from a national or regional accrediting agency.
 In addition to learning more about accreditation, read on for a list of the most popular online physics degrees, career specializations, and answers to frequently asked questions in the field.

-Most Popular Accredited Online Schools for Physics Degrees
+Most Popular Accredited Online Schools for Physics Bachelor's Degrees